 For mainland Chinese users, Unicom’s Korean data cards (such as CMLink or Unicom roaming cards) are very convenient options.

-Purchase methods: You can directly order a “Korean roaming package” through the Unicom app or buy a specially designed Korean data card from e-commerce platforms.
+Purchase methods: You can order a “Korean roaming package” directly through the Unicom app or buy a dedicated Korean data card issued by Unicom on e-commerce platforms.

-Advantages: You don’t need to change your phone number to receive domestic text messages, which is very convenient for travelers who need verification codes.
+Advantages: You don’t need to change your phone number to receive domestic text messages, which is very convenient for travelers who need to receive verification codes.

 3. Offline purchases (as a backup option)